simardwtf/BilingualResumeWebsiteTemplate/README.md

 License

 **No Rights Reserved.** This code is free to use, modify, and distribute without restriction.
 No attribution is required.
 Transparency is encouraged!

-Contributing

-Feel free to submit issues, feature requests, or pull requests to improve this template.

-Support

-If you need help customizing this template or have questions about deployment, feel free to open an issue on GitHub.